Sabah Adventure

 - Money belt or pouch

-- Backpack or bag with shoulder strap – rather than wheelie bags
+- Backpack or bag with shoulder strap (recommended over bags with wheels)

 OPTIONAL

-- A good book, a journal and music
+- A good book, a journal and/or music

 - Playing cards

-We do not allow the use of video cameras when staying in the villages as the local people can perceive it as highly obtrusive.
+We do not allow the use of video cameras or filming with phones when staying in the villages as this is highly intrusive for locals.

 MORE!

-You can always check out our ultimate packing list for further packing tips., https://www.intrepidtravel.com/packing-list, WATER BOTTLE
+You can always check out our ultimate packing list for further packing tips and suggestions., https://www.intrepidtravel.com/packing-list, WATER BOTTLE

 Physical rating